When you get older, it might take a little longer to remember a name or date, and words may not come to mind as quickly as they once did.

 Maintain Physical Exercise

 Do you ever wonder why you feel so great after a workout?
 An increased heart rate promotes blood circulation throughout the body and releases chemicals that protect the brain and act as a mood booster.
-Not only is regular exercise great for your body, your mind will thank you for it, too.
-Try incorporating 30 to 60 minutes of exercise into your routine.
-It’s a wonderful way to stay sharp, focused and support your cognitive skills.
+Not only is regular physical activity great for your body, your mind will thank you for it, too.
+Try incorporating 30 to 60 minutes of exercise into your routine; don’t forget to protect your head with a helmet if you need it, too.
+It’s a wonderful way to stay sharp and focused while supporting your cognitive skills.

 Mental Brain Exercises